-From Left to right: Steven Hentges (Falling From Grace), Tommy Pallotta (RoadHead), Heather Korb (Third Ward Blues), and Lucia Cheung (Capturing the City).
-This year five film/video projects from the state of Texas have been chosen for the two-hour screening.
-The filmmakers and their films follows:
+Pictured from Left to right: Steven Hentges (Falling From Grace), Tommy Pallotta (RoadHead), Heather Korb (Third Ward Blues), and Lucia Cheung (Capturing the City).

 City as Subject: Hong Kong, the expired colonial city, is the subject of focus in this project.
 Subject as Method: A means to recontextualize the video footages.
 Video as Texture: A means to dematerialize the surface and to display information.
 Software as Tool: A means to visualize the hybrid of video and animation.